Sprint workouts are essential for you, as a football player, to increase speed on the field.

-Sprint workouts are important for a football player to increase speed for the field.
-Although a game lasts 60 minutes, football players need to be able to perform a series of sprints in every direction.
+Although a game lasts 60 minutes, all football players need to be able to perform a series of sprints in every direction in nearly every play.

-To reach your max sprinting ability, a football player needs to be explosive, strong, and quick.
-How is this possible?
-This takes place in the offseason!
-A solid offseason football training program that includes speed training (speed workouts, sprint workouts, sprint training) strength training, and agility training.
+A solid off-season football training program includes speed training (speed workouts, sprint workouts, sprint training), strength training, and agility training.

-Add these sprint workouts into your training to increase speed for football.
+Add these sprint exercises and workouts into your training to increase speed for football.

 - Perform by jumping off one leg.
 You want to jump as far as you can off that single leg.

-- When you land, land on the opposite foot and drive off that leg as explosive as possible.
+- When you land, land on the opposite foot and drive as explosive as possible off that leg.

-- Bounding resembles a sprint but focusing on exploding off the ground.
+- Bounding resembles a sprint but focuses on exploding off the ground.